vegaprotocol/specs/0000-pegged-orders.md

 A buy pegged to Mid - 1 should take the mid as 103, and thus be at 102<br>
 A sell pegged to Mid + 1 should take the mid as 102, and thus be at 103

+Pegged orders which are entered during an auction are placed directly on the parked queue.
+No margin checks will take place in this case even to validate the order would be allowed during normal trading.
+The margin checks will take place when the order is added to the live orderbook.

 # Pseudo-code / Examples
 Each market has a slice containing all the pegged orders.
 New pegged orders are added to the end of the slice to maintain time ordering.